jsiek/deduce/doc/Reference.md

 ```

 In the formula of the given proof, replace the occurences of the
-specified names with their definitions resulting in the formula that
+specified names with their definitions, resulting in the formula that
 is proved by this `definition`-`in` statement.
 If a definition is
 recursive, only one expansion is performed per time the definition's
 name is mentioned in the list.
 If one of the specified names does not